Lake Tanganyika: Geography

 The lake may also have at times had different inflows and outflows; inward flows from a higher Lake Rukwa, access to Lake Malawi and an exit route to the Nile have all been proposed to have existed at some point in the lake's history.

-Lake Tanganyika is an ancient lake.
+Lake Tanganyika is an ancient lake, one of only twenty more than a million years old.
 Its three basins, which in periods with much lower water levels were separate lakes, are of different ages.
 The central began to form 9–12 million years ago (Mya), the northern 7–8 Mya and the southern 2–4 Mya.

-Islands

-Of the several islands in Lake Tanganyika, the most important are: